-A degree of Master of Science in Physician Assistant (MSPA) will be awarded upon successful completion of the UMHB Physician Assistant program.
+A degree of Master of Science in Physician Assistant (MSPA) will be awarded upon successful completion of the UMHB MSPA program.

-The UMHB Physician Assistant program is 28 consecutive months long starting in January and ending in late April.
+The UMHB MSPA program is 28 consecutive months long starting in January and ending in late April.

-The first class of UMHB Physician Assistant students will start January 11, 2021.
+The first class of UMHB MSPA students will start January 11, 2021.

-The didactic curriculum is designed to provide students with basic medical knowledge, understanding of disease processes, and skills to evaluate and treat healthy and ill patients across the life span.
+The pre-clinical phase is designed to provide students with basic medical knowledge, understanding of disease processes, and skills to evaluate and treat healthy and ill patients across the life span.

-The clinical curriculum includes clinical experiences in internal medicine, pediatrics, women’s health, mental health, surgery, emergency medicine, family medicine, and elective experiences.
+The clinical phase includes clinical experiences in inpatient and outpatient internal medicine, pediatrics, obstetrics and gynecology (women’s health), behavioral and mental health, surgery, emergency medicine, family medicine, and elective experiences.
 A clinical preparation week and a graduation preparatory month are included in the clinical curriculum.

-No. The UMHB Physician Assistant program didactic curriculum is a fixed sequence and all students must enroll on a full-time basis.
+No. The UMHB MSPA program pre-clinical phase is a fixed sequence and all students must enroll on a full-time basis.

 We recommend that you review medical terminology, human physiology, and human anatomy to prepare for the first year of didactic courses.
 The curriculum is rigorous with a large quantity of information delivered in a short amount of time.
 Preparation before the start of school will allow for an easier transition into the first semester subjects.

 Yes.
-The UMHB PA program will offer on-campus information sessions throughout the year.
+The UMHB MSPA program will offer on-campus information sessions throughout the year.
 View more information at: https://go.umhb.edu/graduate/physician-assistant/information-sessions#1845

-In the event Accreditation-Provisional status is not granted, the UMHB PA program will not admit students in January 2021.
-All applicants for the 2021 admissions cycle will be notified of the ARC-PAs decision on assigning the UMHB’s PA program Accreditation-Provisional status following their meeting in September 2020.
+In the event Accreditation-Provisional status is not granted, the UMHB MSPA program will not admit students in January 2021.
+All applicants for the 2021 admissions cycle will be notified of the ARC-PAs decision on assigning the UMHB’s MSPA program Accreditation-Provisional status following their meeting in September 2020.
 Additional information on accreditation is available at http://www.arc-pa.org/accreditation/.
 The CASPA and UMHB graduate application fees will not be refunded.

-Clinical rotations will be scheduled by the PA program.
+Clinical rotations will be scheduled by the MSPA program.
 Students are not permitted to schedule their own clinical rotations.

-Students will be assigned rotations with affiliated clinics in the Central Texas area.
+Students will be assigned rotations with affiliated facilities in Texas.